-After moving to Portland in 1985, I attended Western Seminary (located on Mt Tabor) where I completed my Doctorate in Clinical Psychology in 1989 and my postdoctoral residency in 1991.
-My training included stints in family therapy, community counseling centers, hospital inpatient units working with adults, adolescents, and eating disorder patients, and finally in a private practice setting.
+We moved our family Dallas to Portland in 1985 and I attended Western Seminary (located on Mt Tabor).
+I completed my Doctorate in Clinical Psychology in 1989 and my postdoctoral residency in 1991.
+My training included stints in family therapy, community counseling centers, and hospital inpatient units working with adults, adolescents, eating disorder patients, and finally individuals and couples in a private practice setting.

 My influences are many and, like everyone, I have been shaped by people, places, and events unique to me.
-However, from living in both the Midwest and the South, on the West coast and in great Northwest; from international and cross cultural travel; from my professional studies in criminology, theology, and psychology; from my work with a vast array of people and cultures through Christian ministries on the University campus, as well as in the professional business communities of Austin and Dallas; and in urban communities as diverse as Chicago, Newport Beach, and Portland: from parenting three children and being a grandparent to (soon to be six) grandkiddos; all my experiences taken together have provided me a broad perspective from which to offer help.
+However, from living in both the Midwest and the South, on the West coast and in great Northwest; from international and cross cultural travel; from my professional studies in criminology, theology, and psychology; from my work with a vast array of people and cultures through Christian ministries on the University campus, as well as in the professional business communities of Austin and Dallas; and in urban communities as diverse as Chicago, Newport Beach, and Portland: from parenting three children and being a grandparent to seven grandkiddos; all my experiences taken together have provided me a broad perspective from which to offer help.
 Some of my specific areas of focus are listed below.